Duke Energy Co. (NYSE:DUK) Shares Purchased by Fulton Bank N.A.

 Fulton Bank N.A. increased its stake in shares of Duke Energy Co.
 (NYSE:DUK) by 1.5% in the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund owned 39,243 shares of the utilities provider’s stock after purchasing an additional 588 shares during the period.
 Fulton Bank N.A.’s holdings in Duke Energy were worth $3,830,000 as of its most recent filing with the Securities & Exchange Commission.

 Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
 Sterling Investment Advisors Ltd. acquired a new position in shares of Duke Energy during the 2nd quarter worth about $29,000.
-Atlas Private Wealth Advisors raised its holdings in Duke Energy by 47.2% in the 2nd quarter.
-Atlas Private Wealth Advisors now owns 315 shares of the utilities provider’s stock valued at $31,000 after acquiring an additional 101 shares during the last quarter.
+Atlas Private Wealth Advisors raised its position in shares of Duke Energy by 47.2% during the 2nd quarter.
+Atlas Private Wealth Advisors now owns 315 shares of the utilities provider’s stock worth $31,000 after purchasing an additional 101 shares during the last quarter.
 Howe & Rusling Inc. raised its holdings in Duke Energy by 130.0% in the 2nd quarter.
 Howe & Rusling Inc. now owns 368 shares of the utilities provider’s stock valued at $36,000 after acquiring an additional 208 shares during the last quarter.
 Regency Capital Management Inc. DE acquired a new stake in Duke Energy in the 1st quarter valued at about $39,000.
 Finally, USA Financial Portformulas Corp acquired a new stake in Duke Energy in the 2nd quarter valued at about $54,000.
 Hedge funds and other institutional investors own 62.56% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, December 16th.
-Investors of record on Friday, November 12th will be issued a dividend of $0.985 per share.
-This represents a $3.94 dividend on an annualized basis and a yield of 3.94%.
-The ex-dividend date is Wednesday, November 10th.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, December 16th.
+Investors of record on Friday, November 12th will be paid a dividend of $0.985 per share.
+The ex-dividend date of this dividend is Wednesday, November 10th.
+This represents a $3.94 annualized dividend and a yield of 3.94%.
 Duke Energy’s dividend payout ratio is currently 101.55%.

 DUK has been the subject of a number of recent research reports.
-Zacks Investment Research downgraded shares of Duke Energy from a “buy” rating to a “hold” rating and set a $111.00 price objective for the company. in a report on Tuesday, July 27th.
+Mizuho cut their price objective on shares of Duke Energy from $109.00 to $102.00 and set a “neutral” rating for the company in a report on Tuesday, October 5th.
+Vertical Research downgraded shares of Duke Energy from a “buy” rating to a “hold” rating in a report on Friday, August 6th.
 KeyCorp increased their price objective on shares of Duke Energy from $105.00 to $106.00 and gave the company an “overweight” rating in a report on Tuesday, July 20th.
-Vertical Research downgraded shares of Duke Energy from a “buy” rating to a “hold” rating in a report on Friday, August 6th.
-BMO Capital Markets cut their price objective on shares of Duke Energy from $112.00 to $104.00 and set an “outperform” rating for the company in a report on Monday, October 4th.
-Finally, Mizuho dropped their price target on shares of Duke Energy from $109.00 to $102.00 and set a “neutral” rating for the company in a research note on Tuesday, October 5th.
+Royal Bank of Canada downgraded shares of Duke Energy from an “outperform” rating to a “sector perform” rating and increased their price objective for the company from $107.10 to $109.00 in a report on Friday, August 20th.
+They noted that the move was a valuation call.
+Finally, Morgan Stanley cut their price objective on shares of Duke Energy from $110.00 to $108.00 and set an “equal weight” rating for the company in a report on Tuesday, October 19th.
 Ten equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
 According to MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $104.50.

 Duke Energy Corp. engages in the distribution of natural gas and energy related services.
 It operates through the following segments: Electric Utilities and Infrastructure; Gas Utilities and Infrastructure; and Commercial Renewables.
 The Electric Utilities and Infrastructure segment conducts operations in Duke Energy’s regulated electric utilities in the Carolinas, Florida and the Midwest.